sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d2-homework/README.md

 ## Homework!

 1. Continue the toEatly lab from today.
-If you have getting posts, creating posts, and deleting posts done, you're in a really good place.
+If you have showing all foods on the index, creating new foods, and deleting foods done, you're in a really good place.
+We'll continue on with this tomorrow starting from the sprint-three branch, so take a look.

 1. In your `2x-homework/username` directory, create a `w03-d2-data-mapper.md` file.
 Include your thoughts about the following questions in that file.